PFayoux/cornetto/README.md

 #### The files you will need to create

-You will need to setup two git repositories (`git init`)
-- `/opt/cornetto/git_static` - Current static versions of your website up to now
-- `/opt/cornetto/git_visualize` - Punctually visualizable previous versions

 Those two folders will be served by a web server like Apache, so it is necessary that they have the correct permissions (example: `chown -R www-data:www-data`).

 ```
 opt/
 └── cornetto/
-    ├── git_static/
-    |   ├── .git/
+    ├── static/
     |   └── ... (website source)
-    └── git_visualize/
+    └── visualize/
-        ├── .git/
         └── ... (website source)
 ```

 Then you will need to copy the frontend build to an Apache document root folder.
-Usually we also set two symbolic links to the git repositories `/opt/cornetto/git_static` and `/opt/cornetto/git_visualize`, this way everything is accessible in the same place.
+Usually we also set two symbolic links to the two folder `/opt/cornetto/static` and `/opt/cornetto/visualize`, this way everything is accessible in the same place.

 ```
 ├── web server root foler (example: /var/www/)
-   ├── static -> /opt/cornetto/git_static
+   ├── static -> /opt/cornetto/static
-   ├── visualize -> /opt/cornetto/git_visualize
+   ├── visualize -> /opt/cornetto/visualize
    └── frontend/
 ```